 Things of this world don’t last

 Remember those fancy degrees?
 They don’t really mean much in the grand scheme of things unless I use them to serve God.
-Each of my degrees help me serve others and help me serve my family.
+Each of my degrees helps me serve others and help me serve my family.

-Spending my time on things that are fleeting don’t make much sense.
+Spending my time on things that are fleeting doesn’t make much sense.
 As we’ve seen with the economic impact right, your degrees don’t mean much.
 Corporate America (or wherever you’re reading this) isn’t entirely stable.
 I’ve had. so many friends leave VP jobs, C-Suite jobs, etc. because their company was restructuring and they weren’t necessary anymore.

-You know where I’ll always be necessary?
+Do you know where I’ll always be necessary?
 My family.

 2 Corinthians 4:18 says to focus on the things that are eternal.
 Not the things of this world.